Autumn Term 1 2021

-Many thanks to every parent who came to visit and who took the time to make sense of the learning environment, with your little one.
-It felt as though we all made the most of being able to have this short session together, in our small groups.
-Please do let us know of anything that you may have forgotten to mention that will help your child settle, when we hand over each morning.
-What started today was helping your child feel more sure about what to expect and then to start to have fun and to feel safe and secure.
+Many thanks to the parents who came to visit and who took the time to make sense of the learning environment in July, with your little one.
+It felt as though we all made the most of being able to have this short session together.
+Please do let us know of anything that you may have forgotten to mention that will help your child settle.

 During these early days we are watching out to spot the signals of anyone who is feeling unsure and are close at hand, to go at their pace and offer reassurance.

 In Nursery our play is our work!
 The children learn to access many learning experiences independently as they choose activities in each of the provision areas.
 These areas provide a variety of opportunities that we also enhance further to reflect the children’s interests.

 We look forward to our adventure together as we learn, develop friendships and create memories.